You can be stopped, fined or arrested by police if you’re under 18 and drinking alcohol in public.

-If you’re under 18, it is against the law:
+If you’re under 18, it’s against the law:

-- to drink alcohol in licensed premises (eg a pub or restaurant)
+to drink alcohol in licensed premises (such as a pub or restaurant)

 If you’re 16 or under, you may be able to go to a pub (or premises primarily used to sell alcohol) if you’re accompanied by an adult.
 However, this isn’t always the case.
 It can also depend on the specific conditions for that premises.